eWaterCycle/infra/roles/common/README.md

 Role Name
 =========

-Common tasks for the eWatercycle lab infrastructure.
+Common tasks for the eWaterCycle lab infrastructure.

 Requirements
 ------------